godotengine/godot-docs/learning/features/3d/environment_and_post_processing.rst

 Fog, just as in real life, makes distant objects fade away into an uniform color.
 The physical effect is actually pretty complex, but Godot provides a good approximation.
 There are two kinds of fog in Godot:

-- **Depth Fog:** This one applies based on the distance from the camera.
+- **Depth Fog:** This one is applied based on the distance from the camera.
-- **Height Fog:** This one applies to any objects below (or above) a certain height, regardless of the distance from the camera.
+- **Height Fog:** This one is applied to any objects below (or above) a certain height, regardless of the distance from the camera.

 .. image:: img/environment_fog_depth_height.png